 People like David Lascelles, and others who could afford the club fee were also members.

 Membership was by invitation only, so how did a Binder make the side.

 Well, the late Des Brown must have been a good rifle man because he won the Bonython Trophy for being able to shoot a running man at 300 yards.

 Brian “Grubby” Hartshorne won the Pat Garrett Trophy for the Best In the Back Shot at 2 yards.

 Grubs was brilliant at that, but then he had a good master in Jack Findlay, of course, who won the Clint Eastwood ‘Make My Day’ Trophy for 20 years running.

 Jack Findlay’s mentor was the late Les “The Bull” Hawes, Government Printer.
 “A nice man” according to our Grubs.

-The Bull trained as a sniper by practising on an Old Guv “shitboy” known only as “The Toff” as he reluctantly swept up the bay leaves on the King William Road footpath outside of the Old Guv.
+The Bull trained as a urban sniper by practising on an Old Guv “shitboy” known only as “The Toff” as he reluctantly swept up the flame tree leaves on the King William Road footpath outside of the Old Guv.